metarex-media/mrx-tool/HELP.md

 ## How to Use

-The command line currently has three methods of interacting with an mrx file:

-- Encoding a folder of metadata channels as an MRX file.
-- Decoding a mrx file to a folder of data.
-- Decoding the overview of an mrx file into a yaml file.

-The encoding and decoding methods are cyclic, a mrx file that has been decoded into a folder and then the folder can then be encoded into a new mrx file, which can then be decoded and so on.
-Please check the readme for technical use of the command line, or by using the help command.
+Check out the [readme](./README.MD) for running MRX tool.

 ## Suggested workflow for encoding

 The recommended workflow for encoding mrx files using this tool, is to generate your metadata channels into an ordered file system with format described below.
 Then using the CLI, encode that file system as an mrx file, ensuring to declare the frame rates of in the configuration file.

 The default frame rate is 24 fps if no configuration is found.
 The first frame wrapped metadata encountered in the encoding process sets the frame rate for the rest of the frame wrapped data.
+So ensure the quickest metadata is declared first, to avoid timing issues.

 When generating your data into the file system, for it to be encoded, the following file system layout is to be used.
-The folder naming layout has a header which identifies the channel with the naming format 0000Stream, each  is to hold only one type of data, please note a channel will be multiplexed with other channels if these contain frame wrapped data.
-The channels must start as 0000Stream and increase incrementally, so they can be configuration.
-Then each child folder is numerically ordered from 0000 to 9999 with the naming format 0000mrxrip, these are partitions to split up the data when the count exceeds 9999 and may not represent the partitions in the generated mxf file.
-Where each folder is to contain only one type of data (e.g. Binary Unclocked Data), which is numerically listed.
-The data files within the folder must follow the naming sequence of 0000{{dataType}}, with no file extension.
+The folder naming layout has a header which identifies the channel with the naming format 0000Stream{{DataType}}, where each channel is to hold only one type of data, please note a channel will be multiplexed with other channels if these contain frame wrapped data.
+The channels must start as 0000Stream and increase incrementally, so they can be configured correctly.
+The data files within the folder must follow the naming sequence of 0000d, with no file extension.
+Where their numerical order in the folder is order they will be generated in the file.

 The dataType values and their meaning are: